LGBTQ culture in Argentina: Photography

-Lesbian activist llse Fusková ventured into photography in the early 1980s under the influence and friendship of photographers Grete Stern and Horacio Cópolla.
+Lesbian activist llse Fusková ventured into photography in the early 1980s under the influence and friendship of photographers Grete Stern and Horacio Coppola.
 Her 1988 photographic series S/T—made alongside Adriana Carrasco, Vanessa Ragone and Marisa Ramos—deal with lesbian desire and shows a couple of women painting their bodies with menstrual blood.
 Fusková and her group intended to break the use of lesbians as sexual objects for male masturbation.

 Popular music

 Gay

 Virus lead singer Federico Moura is one of the first Argentine gay icons of foundational importance, and an emblematic singer in Latin American homosexual culture.
 Many of Virus' songs subtly made reference to 1980s gay men culture, such as cruising for sex, male prostitution and underground parties; and Moura displayed a flamboyant, sexualized stage persona that caused a homophobic reaction by much of the Argentine rock culture at the time.
 The most emblematic event took place during the 1981 Prima Rock festival, when they were received with indifference by an audience that threw tomatoes, oranges and other objects at them.

-Moura passed away in 1988 and became the first AIDS-related public death in Argentina.
+Moura died in 1988 and became the first AIDS-related public death in Argentina.